Grok: What We Know About Elon Musk’s AI Chatbot

 “[Musk] believes that free speech should be allowed to every and any degree,” Gai said.
 “That is what Grok is modeled after as well.”

-XAI’s creation of a less politically correct chatbot comes at a time when most other big AI companies are working to make their own chatbots even more PC.
-OpenAI claims its new GPT-4 LLM, which powers ChatGPT’s paid version, is 82 percent less likely to respond to requests for “disallowed content,” which includes material that is “hateful, harassing” and “violent.”
+xAI’s creation of a less politically correct chatbot comes at a time when most other big AI companies are working to make their own chatbots even more politically correct.
+OpenAI emphasizes the safety of GPT-4o, which powers ChatGPT’s paid version, claiming it is trained to refuse generating “disallowed content,” which includes material that is “sexual,” “violent” and “extremist.”
 And Anthropic’s Claude chatbot was trained using constitutional AI, which helps to reduce the likelihood of it generating toxic, dangerous or unethical responses.

-Because ChatGPT and Grok approach truth and safety in such different ways, “they have entirely different purposes,” Whitney said.
+Because ChatGPT and Grok approach truth and safety in such different ways, “they have entirely different purposes,” Lance Whitney, freelance tech journalist who has covered Grok and other AI chatbots extensively, told Built In.
 Grok is explicitly designed to answer questions in a non-PC way, so “it’s not necessarily a chatbot I would go to for research,” he continued.
 “I would sooner go to ChatGPT.”

 At the same time, though, ChatGPT is much more limited in the subjects it is willing to discuss with users, so it’s not always as useful as Grok.
 For example, Gai said she tried to use ChatGPT to help summarize a text involving suicide, and it outright refused to do the job.
 “It’s not like I was investigating into suicide for myself or anybody else, it was just refusing to even touch that job,” she said.
 “But that is something Grok would not refuse.”